juhannam/ctp431-2023/hw1/README.md

 - Anything else (e.g., chord tone, vibrato)

 ## Step #3: Make your own melody line and mix it with your rhythm track
-- You can use other instuments to compose the melody
+- You may use other instuments (e.g., piano or guitar) while composing the melody
-- Consider the mixing gain between the two tracks
+- Adjust the mixing gains of the melody and rhythm tracks